AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 ## Saturday

-# Session 3 - Gamify With the WordPress.com API - Timmy Crawford (@timmycrawford)
+# Session 3 - Gamify With the [WordPress.com API][api-gamify] - Timmy Crawford (@timmycrawford)

 - https://github.com/timmyc/doggfood
 - Leaderboard for posting through the REST API.
 - Can be set up to track progress.
 - Can link to satisfying github issues.

+# Session 4 - Lightning 1 - [I Wanna Go Fast: Advanced Techniques To Optimize Front-End Performance][go-fast] - Allen Moore (@creativeallen)

+- Speed impacts user experience heavily.
+(Easy and pleasing to use)
+- Better it deliver easily then attractively
+- User engagement is important.
+We want users to see our content and ads.
+- Keep header clean.
+    - Use the async attribute on javascript.

 # Random Notes